Islandora/islandora_newspaper_batch/README.md

     * 2/
         * OBJ.tiff

 would result in a two-page newspaper issue.
+Other files, with base names corresponding to datastream IDs, can be included in each page subfolder, such as JP2.jp2, OCR.txt, and TN.jpg.
+If files like these are included, they will be used as the content of their respective datastreams, and the batch process will not recreate the datastreams.

 A file named --METADATA--.xml can contain either MODS, DC or MARCXML which is used to fill in the MODS or DC streams (if not provided explicitly).
 Similarly, --METADATA--.mrc (containing binary MARC) will be transformed to MODS and then possibly to DC, if neither are provided explicitly.